georgerennie/blog/about.md

 permalink: /about/
 ---

-Trying to make formal verification a little more fun.
+trying to make formal verification a little more fun